-During the quarter, NAMA acquired certain lands at North Wall Quay, and entered an income sharing agreement which will provide a secure rental income stream from the lands in the form of a fixed percentage of rent or a percentage of sales proceeds of any completed development to be built on the lands.
-Asset rental income is recognised in line with accounting policy 2.8.
+In Q1 2015, NAMA acquired certain lands at North Wall Quay, and entered an income sharing agreement which will provide a secure income stream from the lands in the form of a fixed percentage of rent or a percentage of sales proceeds of any completed development to be built on the lands.
+The present value of any portion of the income stream that is guaranteed is immediately recognised as income in line with accounting policy 2.9.